mayank-nebula/LG-Chatbot/README.md

             ("human", "{input}"),
         ]
     )

+    # Create a history-aware retriever
     history_aware_retriever = create_history_aware_retriever(
         model, retriever, contextualize_q_prompt
     )

+    # Define the system prompt for answering questions
     qa_system_prompt = """You are a highly capable question answering assistant backed by relevant information retriened from a large corpus \
     Provide clear, concise answer to questions based solely on the provided context passages. \
     If there is not enough information in the context to answer simply say "I don't have enought information to say" or related to these lines. \